Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Primal-dual algorithm for the weighted problem

 Although \eqref{eq.lp-dominatingset} has an exponential number of constraints, the separation can be done in polynomial time.
 Namely, given $x$, we can judge whether $x$ is a feasible solution for \eqref{eq.lp-dominatingset}, as follows.
 For each $v$, sort the neighbors $u_1,\ldots,u_i \in \Gamma(v)$ so that $x(u_1) \leq \cdots \leq x(u_i)$.
 If $\sum_{j=1}^{i-m'} x(u_{j}) \geq (m-m')(1-x(v))$ for each $m'=0,\ldots,m$, then the constraint defined from $v$ and all $S \subseteq \Gamma(v)$ is satisfied by $x$.
 If $\sum_{j=1}^{i-m'} x(u_{j}) \geq (m-m')(1-x(v))$ does not hold for some $m'=0,\ldots,m$, then the constraint defined from $v$ and $S:=\{u_{i-m'+1},\ldots,u_{i}\}$ ($S:= \emptyset$ when $m'=0$) is violated by $x$.
 Hence, the separation can be done by checking whether the $m+1$ inequalities hold for each node $v$.
 Therefore, the ellipsoid method can be used to solve \eqref{eq.lp-dominatingset} in polynomial time.

 Let $x^*$ denote an optimal solution for \eqref{eq.lp-dominatingset}.
 We define $U$ as $\{v \in V \colon x^*(v)\leq 1/2 \}$.
-Our algorithm invokes an algorithm for the disk multicover problem after the input is set as follows. $D$ is defined as the set of disks corresponding to the nodes in $U$, and $P$ is defined as the set of the center of the disks in $D$.
+Our algorithm invokes an algorithm for the disk multicover problem after the input is set as follows. $D$ is defined as the set of disks corresponding to the nodes in $U$, and $P$ is defined as the set of the centers of the disks in $D$.
 The demand $d(p)$ of the point $p \in P$ corresponding to a node $u \in U$ is defined as $m - |\Gamma(u) \setminus U|$.
 We solve the obtained instance of the disk multicover problem by using an LP rounding algorithm based on \eqref{eq.lp-diskcover}, such as the algorithm of Bansal and Pruhs~\cite{Bansal:2012ik}.
 Let $D'$ be the set of nodes corresponding to the disks in the obtained approximate solution.
 Our algorithm outputs $D' \cup (V \setminus U)$ as an approximate solution for the weighted $m$-dominating set problem.

-\begin{theorem} Our algorithm approximates the weighted $m$-dominating set problem in a unit disk graph within a constant factor, if the algorithm for the disk multicover problem computes a solution of weight at most $O(1) \cdot \sum_{i \in D} w(i)x(i)$ for an optimal solution $x$ to \eqref{eq.lp-diskcover}. \end{theorem} \begin{proof} Let $\opt$ denote the minimum weight of the $m$-dominating sets, and let $x^*$ denote an optimal solution for \eqref{eq.lp-dominatingset}.
+\begin{theorem} There exists a $2\alpha$-approximation algorithm for the weighted $m$-dominating set problem in a unit disk graph if an algorithm for the disk multicover problem computes a solution of weight at most $\alpha \cdot \sum_{i \in D} w(i)x(i)$ for an optimal solution $x$ to \eqref{eq.lp-diskcover}. \end{theorem} \begin{proof} We prove that our algorithm given above is a $2\alpha$-approximation algorithm.
+Let $\opt$ denote the minimum weight of the $m$-dominating sets, and let $x^*$ denote an optimal solution for \eqref{eq.lp-dominatingset}.
 Then, $\sum_{v \in V}w(v)x^*(v) \leq \opt$ holds because \eqref{eq.lp-dominatingset} relaxes the weighted $m$-dominating set problem (i.e., the incidence vector of each $m$-dominating set is a feasible solution to \eqref{eq.lp-dominatingset}).

 For each $v\in U$, let $p_v$ and $i_v$ respectively denote the point in $P$ and the disk in $D$ corresponding to $v$.
 Define $\bar{x} \in [0,1]^{D}$ by $\bar{x}(i_v)=2x^*(v)$ for each $v \in U$.
 Then, for each $v \in U$,